 It is usually a good idea to obtain permission before going to a doctor or hospital that is not on the list of approved providers.
 You take the risk of having to pay these medical bills on your own if you obtain treatment before you receive written permission from your boss, the insurance company, or the commission.

-If you have a medical emergency and your employer does not provide the treatment you need, you can go to a doctor or hospital of your choice.
+If you have a medical emergency and your employer’s coverage does not provide the treatment you need, you can go to a doctor or hospital of your choice.
 You can only receive the initial care from this provider and not ongoing treatment unless approved in advance.
 Also, if you had to go “off-list” for an urgent medical situation, you should petition the commission right away to approve the expense.

 How Workers’ Compensation Pays Lost Wages